pkic/pkimm/categories/infrastructure-management/_index.md

 The network and deployment infrastructure should be properly documented and maintained.
 The documentation should include the following:
 - PKI components and their dependencies
-- facilities and equipment
+- Facilities and equipment
-- deployment infrastructure description
+- Deployment infrastructure description
-- clustering and load balancing
+- Clustering and load balancing
-- network topology and diagram
+- Network topology and diagram
-- communication and open ports requirements
+- Communication and open ports requirements
-- supported cloud providers and services
+- Supported cloud providers and services
-- supporting systems and services (identity management, access control, logging, monitoring, etc.)
+- Supporting systems and services (identity management, access control, logging, monitoring, etc.)

 #### Assessment

 The following is sample evidence that can be used to assess the requirement:
-- network topology and diagram
+- Network topology and diagram
-- deployment documentation
+- Deployment documentation
-- sample configuration of network to compare with the documentation
+- Sample configuration of network to compare with the documentation
-- integration with supporting and other systems
+- Integration with supporting and other systems
-- interview with the network administrators
+- Interview with the network administrators

 #### References